-Applications open on Friday 26 May at noon and run until Monday 12 June, 4pm.
+Applications were open from Friday 26 May until Monday 12 June, 4pm.

 Applications will be assessed by a panel which includes Thames-Coromandel District Council Councillor Rekha Giri-Percival, Dr. Amy Marfell from Sport Waikato, and Rob Corkill from Sport Waikato.
 Applications may be weighted against data sources from the area that detail physical activity preferences and barriers.

-Assessment will take place on Tuesday 13 of June with a view to distribute allocated funds by Thursday 22nd June.
+Assessment will take place on Tuesday 13 June with a view to distribute allocated funds by Thursday 22 June.

 Who can apply?